ESSS/alfasim-sdk/docs/source/99_1_solver_api_reference.rst

 .. warning::
     Changing the contents retrieved by this function (`out` array) has **UNDEFINED BEHAVIOR**.
-    The user must **NEVER** change the contents returned by this function.
+    The plugin must **NEVER** change the contents returned by this function.

 .. doxygenfunction:: get_simulation_array

 .. warning::
     Changing the contents retrieved by this function (`out` array) has **UNDEFINED BEHAVIOR**.
-    The user must **NEVER** change the contents returned by this function.
+    The plugin must **NEVER** change the contents returned by this function.

 .. doxygenfunction:: get_simulation_tracer_array

 .. warning::
     Changing the contents retrieved by this function (`out` array) has **UNDEFINED BEHAVIOR**.
-    The user must **NEVER** change the contents returned by this function.
+    The plugin must **NEVER** change the contents returned by this function.

 .. doxygenfunction:: get_simulation_quantity